 According to historical data, the current building may have been built in the late 19th century or early 20th century.
 Our research of the property’s deeds showed that by 1915, the property belonged to the heirs of Nicolás Remón and the street was called “Carrera de Nariño”.
 The property was subdivided in 1920 and thereafter inherited by Juana Arias, widow of Remón, and María O. Remón de Chiari, and it remained in their hands until the 1930’s.

-The building design comprises three apartments and one commercial unit.
+The building design is comprised of three apartments and one commercial unit.
 The entire building was sold while under renovation to International Living, an American company which for over 30 years has advised foreigners on places suitable for retirement.
-They have set up a regional office in Casa Remón to promote Panama and other countries.
+They have set up a regional office in Casa Remón to promote Panama to other countries.

-The property dates back to the 17th century and was completely destroyed by fire in 1756.
-The entire block was divided into two plots in the 19th century.
-One was a vacant lot and the other, currently houses P.H.
+This property dates back to the 17th Century and was completely destroyed by a fire in 1756.
+During the 19th Century, the entire block was then dividedinto two plots.
+One was a vacant lot and the other currently houses P.H.
 Calle de las Monjas.
-Later on, Calle de San Antonio was renamed Calle de las Monjas, and today is called Avenida Central.
+Later on, Calle de San Antonio was renamed Calle de las Monjas and today it´s called Avenida Central.

 The property was renovated at the beginning of the 20th century, and its elaborate façade still exists today, together with many other details such as the small cherubs which adorn the balconies on the first floor and the small but lovely wrought iron balconies situated above every door span on the second floor.

-The design comprises eight apartments and one commercial unit.
+The design is comprises of eight apartments and one commercial unit.
 The apartments were all designed to overlook the original inner courtyard, which divides the building into two separate sections.
-The architect was able to connect both sections using walkways which have been incorporated into and seamlessly connect the ancient walls flanking the inner courtyard.
+The architect was able to connect both sections using walkways which have been incorporated into the building and seamlessly connect the ancient walls flanking the inner courtyard.

 P.H.
 La Legación (2005-2006)

-Based on the property’s door spans and skylights as well as on information obtained by us, we estimate that it was built in the 1870s.
-In 1883, the architect Jules Dingler and Chief Engineer of Compagnie Universelle du Canal Interoceánique moved into the building.
-Once the United States took over the construction of the inter-oceanic canal, the building continued to be used as the residence of the chief engineer, and John Wallace, the first administrator of the American Canal company lived there at the beginning of the 20th century.
-Later on, the first headquarters of the American Embassy or “Legation” in Panama occupied the building.
+We estimated that this building was constructed in the 1870s based on information we have retried as well as the property´s door spansand skylights.
+This presitiousspace is streeped in history.
+In 1883, the achitect Jules Dingler and Chief Engineer the Compagnie Universelle du Canal Interoceánique move into the building.
+Once the US took over the construction of the inter-ocean canal, the building continued to be used as the residence of the chief engineer.
+John Wallace, the first administrator of the American Canal company also lived there at the beginning of the 20th Century.
+Later on, it was the first headquarters of the American Embassy or "Legation" in Panama.

-The building project comprises eight apartments and one commercial unit which currently houses the offices of CISF.
+The building project comprised of eight apartments and one commercial unit which currently houses the offices of CISF.